NLeSC-GO-common-infrastructure/marzipan/README.md

 ```bash
 ./deployCluster.sh
 ```
 from the root directory of the repository.
-The `root` and `ubuntu` user ssh keys generated for the cluster, as well as the `hosts.yaml` file enaabling provisioning with the `emma` platform leveraging `ansible` are written to the deployments directory in a subfolder wiith the clusters name.
+The `root` and `ubuntu` user ssh keys generated for the cluster, as well as the `hosts.yaml` file enabling provisioning with the `emma` platform leveraging `ansible` are written to the `deployments` directory in a subfolder wiith the clusters name.
 They can be used to subsequently interact with the cluster.

 We note that the user should modify the `ClusterConf.ini` file located in the `config` folder to mach their requirements, and that they may wissh to adapt the `opennebula_goera.tpl` file provided in the `templates` folder as well.
 This should be done before executing `.deployCluster.sh`.